lregaladohdez/lregaladohdez/README.md

 - 👋 Hi, I’m @lregaladohdez
-A developer with an MSc Degree in Mathematics, Cryptography oriented profile.
-Enjoy wearing many hats at work, worked in diverse roles from sysadmin of an HPC cluster to API, Front End Development, and some incursions in iOS development

-- 👀 I’m interested primarly in cloud applications and infosec,
-- 🌱 I’m currently learning Java and React
+A backend developer who enjoys wearing many hats and solving complex problems at work.
+6+ years of experience between government and private companies, always up for a challenge and learning something new.
+Team player that has the opportunity to work in different fields like Frontend, DevOps, and Cloud.

 - 📫 How to reach me htps://lorenzoregalado.com

 <!---